 Atlantic Notes: Schröder, Sixers, Holiday, Towns

 The Nets acquired guard Dennis Schröder at the trade deadline last season and he’s established himself as an efficient producer in Brooklyn.
-Across 32 games with the Nets, he’s averaged 15.2 points and 6.1 assists while connecting on 42.8% shooting from beyond the arc.
-In just three games this season, he’s shooting a scorching 55.6% clip from three (6.0 attempts) and averaging 20.7 points as a full-time starter.
+Across 32 outings with the Nets, he has averaged 15.2 points and 6.1 assists per game while connecting on 42.8% of his shots from beyond the arc.
+In just three games this season, he’s shooting a scorching 55.6% clip from three (6.0 attempts) and averaging 20.7 PPG as a full-time starter.

-According to ClutchPoints’ Erik Slater (Twitter link), Schröder’s continued to signal that he’s interested in staying in Brooklyn long term.
+According to ClutchPoints’ Erik Slater (Twitter link), Schröder’s continues to signal that he’s interested in staying in Brooklyn long term.

-Schröder is under contract through the rest of this season four about $13MM.
+Schröder is under contract through the rest of this season for about $13MM.
 He’s set to become an unrestricted free agent next offseason.

 We have more from the Atlantic Division:

 • The Sixers are determining their identity without stars Joel Embiid and Paul George, writes The Philadelphia Inquirer’s Keith Pompey.
-“We’ve got a lot of pulling it together, figuring out who we are and all that kind of stuff,” head coach Nick Nurse said.
+“We’ve got a lot of pulling it together, figuring out who we are and all that kind of stuff,” head coach Nick Nurse said before Sunday’s first victory of the season.
 “I know everybody wants to win yesterday, right?
 But understand, it’s not that easy to do.”
 Neither Embiid nor George are participating in five-on-five drills yet.
 Andre Drummond is holding down the middle with Embiid out, while players like KJ Martin, Jared McCain and Guerschon Yabusele have seen some extended run off the bench.

 • Boston swung for the fences last year by making moves to add Kristaps Porzingis and Jrue Holiday, the latter of which came just before the season.
 The Athletic’s Jared Weiss writes that the team’s faith in Holiday led to the Celtics‘ 18th title, and they’ll continue to rely on him in their efforts to repeat.
 “When Jrue’s at his best, he’s not thinking,” head coach Joe Mazzulla said.
 “He’s just instinctually reacting and he can change a defensive possession and change an entire game.